 Safer speeds can be implemented where there's lots of different demands to use the street such as people walking and cycling, street loading and car parking.
-Shared Zones with a speed limit of 10km/hr can be installed where there's high demand for walking and cycling such as busy shopping and eating streets or where there are no footpaths such as laneways.
+Shared Zones with a speed limit of 10km/hr can be installed where there's high demand for walking and cycling like busy shopping and eating streets or where there are no footpaths like in laneways.
 In our community engagement in April 2022 Anna from Croydon reminded us that back lanes can be great active thoroughfares with safer speed limits.

 Shared paths need to be our last resort.
 Shared paths for walking and cycling are sometimes a necessary compromise to avoid leaving a network gap or forcing people to ride fearfully in traffic.
-With a growing population we need space for more people walking and we also appreciate people can feel nervous with bike riders on the footpath so the Strategy aims to restrict the introduction of new shared paths to locations where there is no safe alternative and provide wider paths whenever possible.
+With a growing population we need space for more people walking and we also appreciate people can feel nervous with bike riders on the footpath so the strategy aims to restrict the introduction of new shared paths to locations where there is no safe alternative and provide wider paths whenever possible.

-Priority I of the Strategy is to expand the bike network.
-Streets identified as Prioritised Cycling Access aim to provide better bicycle priority such as with safer speeds, reduced lane widths or reduced through traffic, while Place-Based Cycling Access on main streets like Parramatta Road, Marrickville Road, Liverpool Road Ashfield and Norton Street Leichhardt would integrate cycling by recognising these streets are important places for a range of activities such as street dining, shopping, street events and strolling.
-The Strategic Investigation Area in north Ashfield aims to explore possible northsouth cycling links in the area bounded by major roads and the rail line which results in significant through traffic in this area.
+Priority 1 of the strategy is to expand the bike network.
+Streets identified as Prioritised Cycling Access aim to provide better bicycle priority such as with safer speeds, reduced lane widths or reduced through traffic, while Place Based Cycling Access on main streets like Parramatta Road, Marrickville Road, Liverpool Road Ashfield and Norton Street Leichhardt recognises these streets are important places for a range of activities such as street dining, shopping, street events and strolling.
+The Strategic Investigation Area in north Ashfield aims to explore possible north-south cycling links in the area bounded by major roads and the rail line which results in significant through traffic in this area.